 How did it become a craze?

 Out of the ordinary drink containers like these have become popular mostly because they’re “Instagrammable.”
 These eye-catching vessels make people naturally want to share it on their social media.
+They are often sold by vendors at various outdoor festivals and events .
 Also, many places provide free refills with their reusable drink containers and holders so people are more willing to buy them (like that ol’ giant theme park mug collecting dust in your cupboard).

 Where can I get them?